The Latest Trends in Enterprise Resource Planning

 The IoT is defined as the interconnection of data from devices that normally would remain disconnected from the Internet.
 Companies can gain valuable insights into how the ERP system performs with the IoT, like how and where the system is used.
 IoT technology can improve accuracy and expand data availability, which gives rise to intelligent and much more flexible ERP systems as well.

-What’s more, blending IoT data with ERP systems can add valuable information to bigger picture within an enterprise, for instance with the IoT, product shipments can be tagged with devices that report transportation time and current location information.
+What’s more, blending IoT data with ERP systems can add valuable information to the bigger picture within an enterprise, for instance with the IoT, product shipments can be tagged with devices that report transportation time and current location information.
 As a result, manufacturers can use this information to better plan production schedules and plant locations.

-Cloud solutions are increasingly gaining attention of business leaders and quickly replacing legacy, on-premise solutions.
+Cloud solutions are increasingly gaining the attention of business leaders and quickly replacing legacy, on-premise solutions.
 In 2017, global cloud computing revenue topped $250 billion, and according to Gartner, by 2020, 80 percent of CTOs in leading organizations will facilitate the identification and analysis of emerging technologies to support their companies’ digital transformations.

-A cloud-based ERP system – which is offered to businesses via a subscription model by cloud vendors, is a great cost effective alternative to on-premise systems (no hardware to purchase, etc.) On a cloud server, the capabilities of ERP software are easily accessible from any device that connects to the Internet, making it easier to maintain because there is no on-premise upkeep required.
-In today’s digital environment where business teams and employees can collaborate on important documents, spreadsheets, etc. and enter important data from remote locations – ERP software is most efficient when it’s utilized via the cloud.
+A cloud-based ERP system – which is offered to businesses via a subscription model by cloud vendors, is a great cost-effective alternative to on-premise systems (no hardware to purchase, etc.) On a cloud server, the capabilities of ERP software are easily accessible from any device that connects to the Internet, making it easier to maintain because there is no on-premise upkeep required.
+In today’s digital environment where business teams and employees can collaborate on important documents, spreadsheets, etc., and enter important data from remote locations – ERP software is most efficient when it’s utilized via the cloud.

-Mobile ERP applications allow companies to benefit from improved quality of service, deeper business relationships and more accurate data capture – not to mention access to important data from any location at any time.
+Mobile ERP applications allow companies to benefit from improved quality of service, deeper business relationships, and more accurate data capture – not to mention access to important data from any location at any time.
 For instance, an employee from the sales department can check inventory levels or even close a sale from home or while on the road traveling.
 This convenience of accessing ERP data from your phone, laptop, tablet, etc allows for employee productivity to increase while giving them the tools and information they need to conduct business.

 Mobile ERP applications can improve the efficiency of separate business processes too.
 For instance, a manufacturing business may often run into risks of production delay because of delivery issues.
 Mobile ERP can dramatically shorten such risks by sending notifications about delivery troubles.
 In turn, employees will be quickly informed in order to search for the best solution to avoid losses of time and money.